 Her memoir Dispatches From the Cowgirl was published in 2022 and details the years she lived in Sub-Saharan Africa.
 Now, after spending eighteen years overseas, Julie and her family have embarked on an even greater adventure—rediscovering the United States.
 You can read more about Julie and her work on her website julietullywriter.com,or follow along on her adventures via Facebook and Instagram.

 Military Resilience Trainer

 Manda Lynn met her husband when they were 12 years old.
-After graduating high school and leading very separate lives, they found their way back around to each other, bringing her into the military community as a late-career spouse.
-They have one daughter together and she has two amazing bonus kids.
+After graduating from high school and leading separate lives, they found their way back to each other, bringing her into the military community as a late-career spouse.
+They have one daughter together, and Manda Lynn has two amazing bonus kids.

-During her almost seven years as a military spouse, Manda Lynn has been named Armed Forces Insurance’s 2022 Fort Polk Spouse of the Year and become a Spouse Master Resilience Trainer, Army Family Team Building Instructor, Holistic Nutrition Wellness Practitioner, Behaviour Change Specialist, Fitness Nutrition Educator, and Yoga Meditation Instructor with over 3,700 volunteer hours under her belt leading military spouses to reconnect with their intuition to achieve overall wellness and resilience through a variety of modalities.
+During her almost seven years as a military spouse, Manda Lynn has been named Armed Forces Insurance’s 2022 Fort Polk Spouse of the Year and become a Spouse Master Resilience Trainer, Army Family Team Building Instructor, Holistic Nutrition Wellness Practitioner, Behaviour Change Specialist, Fitness Nutrition Educator, and Yoga Meditation Instructor with more than 3,700 volunteer hours under her belt, leading military spouses to reconnect with their intuition to achieve overall wellness and resilience through a variety of modalities.

-An extremely resourceful person, Manda Lynn finds joy in sharing resources and knowledge with fellow military spouses and the community off-installation.
+A resourceful person, Manda Lynn finds joy in sharing resources and knowledge with fellow military spouses and the community off-installation.
 Bringing resilience, wellness, and resources to the military and first responder community is something that comes to her naturally.
 Turning it into her full-time job has been a dream come true.
-You can learn more about Manda here.
+You can learn more about Manda Lynn here.

 Military By Owner